robj/coinbase_demo/README.md

 - Containerized/Dockerized deployment

-The app requests the primary wallet (the API key used must have the "wallet:accounts:read" auth scope) and displays wallet information to the user as a HTML page or alternatively (via checkbox) uses the API controller to return the account in JSON format.
+The app requests the primary wallet (the coinbase API key used must have the "wallet:accounts:read" auth scope) and displays wallet information to the user as a HTML page or alternatively (via checkbox) uses the API controller to return the account in JSON format.

-Examples of server side apps that make similar requests with a coinbase user's API credentials include portfolio trackers, and tax calculation apps.
+Examples of server side applications that make requests with a coinbase user's API credentials include portfolio trackers, and tax calculation apps.
 Concepts demonstrated here can be used as a starting point to build a more fully functioned app.

 ## Design